lowRISC/opentitan/hw/ip/rv_timer/doc/_index.md

 ## Interrupt Handling

 If `mtime` is greater than or equal to the value of `mtimecmp`, the interrupt is generated from the RV_TIMER module.
-If the core enables the timer interrupt in `MIE` CSR, it jumps into the timer interupt service routine.
+If the core enables the timer interrupt in `MIE` CSR, it jumps into the timer interrupt service routine.
 Clearing the interrupt can be done by writing 1 into the Interrupt Status register {{<regref "INTR_STATE0">}}.
-The RV_TIMER module also follows RISC-V Previliged spec that requires the interrupt to be cleared by updating `mtimecmp` memory-mapped CSRs.
+The RV_TIMER module also follows RISC-V Privileged spec that requires the interrupt to be cleared by updating `mtimecmp` memory-mapped CSRs.
 In this case both {{<regref "COMPARE_LOWER0_0">}} and {{<regref "COMPARE_UPPER0_0">}} can clear the interrupt source.

 ## Device Interface Functions (DIFs)